 “With dipped strawberries, you have the perfect example of pairing,” says Thierry.
 “The softness of the strawberry with the crispiness of the shell [and] the bitterness of the dark chocolate with the sweetness of the strawberry.”
 The delectable little cocoa-coated fruits also exemplify a similarity in aromas, with strawberry’s fruity and super-subtle “roasted” aromas reflecting similar sweet and earthy scents in chocolate.
 Pair the beloved dessert with a couple flutes of Champagne — whose green apple aroma mirrors the fruity scent of strawberry — and you’ve got a simple finale that is as balanced and romantic as you and your significant other.

 You don’t have to limit your chocolate pairings to the classic desserts, either.
-By using chocolate in smaller quantities and more unexpected ways, you can create a full romantic dinner for your Valentine that will hint at the sensual dessert to come throughout the meal.
+By using chocolate in smaller quantities and more unexpected ways, you can create a full multi-course dinner that will hint at the sensual dessert to come throughout the meal.
 “You can do salads with chocolate, absolutely gorgeous salads,” Thierry suggests.
 “You can do, for example, a spinach pear salad with a chocolate vinaigrette.”

 To truly create an experience of togetherness and romance, the concept of balancing your flavors shouldn’t be limited to one dish; instead, look at the bigger picture and consider the overall balance of the entire meal as well.
 “You need to have a continuum in the overall delivery,” Thierry advises.
 “You can have a glass of wine [before dinner], and in the dinner, you’re serving hints of what the grand finale is.
 And then the grand finale … you don’t have to go into baking a dessert.
 It can be … a cup of coffee and a box of chocolates, or a glass of port, a wine that goes very well with dark chocolate.
 Chocolate is a small indulgence … it’s a little taste that you can share with your partner.
 It’s way more delicate and personal and exchanging than just ‘Oh, here’s a piece of dark chocolate.’
 Sit down, enjoy the conversation, bring the Champagne out.
 You’re opening up the conversation around the food.”